tniessen/cubicrypt/README.md

 wear and delays and does not require a cryptographically secure source of randomness for basic operation.

+See [Cubicrypt protocol][] for a detailed description of the protocol.

 The only required cryptographic primitive is [AES][].
 It is used with a 256-bit primary key to derive 128-bit session keys, which are again used with [AES][] in [Galois/Counter Mode (GCM)][].
 Even on embedded devices, AES-GCM often benefits